BenjaminCarpenter480/eidf-docs/docs/services/registry/projects.md

 * Medium
 * Low

-Vulnerability scanning is provided via trivy, more information about severity levels can be found on the [trivy documentation](https://trivy.dev/latest/docs/scanner/vulnerability/#severity-selection).
+Vulnerability scanning is provided via Trivy, more information about severity levels can be found on the [trivy documentation](https://trivy.dev/latest/docs/scanner/vulnerability/#severity-selection).

 ### Permissions